-Of course, gardening is a lot of fun, but gardening is one of the most stress relieving things that a person can do.
+Of course, gardening is a lot of fun, but it is one of the most stress-relieving things that a person can do.
 Research has shown that those who regularly get out in the garden to grow plants or grow some tasty fruit and vegetables have far lower stress levels than a person who does not garden.
 Gardening is fantastic for your mental health and can do wonders when you have had a bad day or are just not feeling yourself.
-Gardening also helps keep your brain firing on all cylinders as it has been shown that gardening can help fight the aging process in your brain by keeping it sharp.
+Gardening also helps keep your brain firing on all cylinders, as it has been shown that gardening can help fight the aging process in your brain by keeping it sharp.

 Why gardening is good for your health